secretstartups/handbook/sites/handbook/source/handbook/marketing/events/index.html.md

 1. **Event Owner (For Field Marketing, all finance issues are to be processed by the regional FMCs)** creates finance issue following the [Procure to Pay Process](/finance/procure-to-pay/) and includes the `campaign tag` from the budget document.
      - ROI calculation for event in the final cost section
      - Add the finance issue as a *Related Issue* to the FM event issue for reference.
 1. When event budget is approved by Finance, **Event Owner** verifies that the tag on the event and finance issue are accurate and match.
-Change label to `status::wip` which is handoff trigger for the MPMs to create subsequent Epics/Issues.
+Change label in th main issue to `status::wip`.
+  For Corp Events: close the issue request and go to Epic creation process- steps to set up event epic
 1. MPM will use the **exact `campaign tag`** as the SFDC Campaign and Marketo Program name so it is the unique identifier across all systems.

 ### Ancillary Events